CLSherrod/clsherrod.github.io/_pages/explore.md

 ## ✍️ Essential Essays

-The pieces people share the most — each one a doorway into a fulfilling life.
+These are the essays people share the most.
+Each one is a doorway into a different part of living with intention — less noise, more clarity, more meaning.
+Start with whichever headline pulls at you.

 - **[Why I Don’t Care About Slow Living or Fast Living — I Care About Feeling Fulfilled](https://christophersherrod.com/fulfilled-not-fast-or-slow/)**